jheising/2019/README.md

 Sit back, drone out and imagine what it would be like to live in Los Angeles, 2019.

+### Change the billboard movies

+You can change the videos that randomly play on the billboard by appending a ?videos= and a comma separated list of Vimeo video IDs.
+For example: http://jheising.github.io/2019?videos=21589292,14294561

 ### Limitations

 Many...
 I've only optimized for Chrome and Safari on the Mac.
 Firefox appears to be quite slow.
 Appears to crash most mobile browsers.
 Don't even get me started with IE...